willyrgf/ttt-pubs-uk/README.md

 ## 3. Changes to 1M per week
 I think that the way I structured the database, the indexes and the researches, will not be a problem to work with this volume od data for a long time.

+- To more details about the structure: [check here](https://github.com/willyrgf/ttt-pubs-uk/blob/41fb7ba6bfc15dec21f02b272696dde6c83a6ff7/sql/part3_create_tables.sql#L17)

+- To more details about the researches: [check here](https://github.com/willyrgf/ttt-pubs-uk/blob/41fb7ba6bfc15dec21f02b272696dde6c83a6ff7/sql/part3_create_functions.sql#L112)

-But, imagining that in the future that data volume may grow even more, I believe that a good solution would be using partitioning and pg_partman to help with maintenance one partition per week.
+But, imagining that in the future that data volume may grow even more, I believe that a good solution would be using partitioning and pg_partman to help with maintenance of the one partition per week.

 We can have something like that: